Inventory shrinkage could be slowly eating away at your profits without you even realizing.

 - Damage your reputation.
 Imagine this happens several times over, and for several different products.
 Or even that some damaged items slip through to actually get shipped to customers.
 This can create a compounded negative experience that results in bad word-of-mouth and poor online reviews.

 So while losses can be caused by the tiniest of errors, the fallout may be far bigger than you expect.
-This is why it’s crucial to find ways of minimising inventory shrinkage as much as possible.
+This is why it's crucial to find ways of minimizing inventory shrinkage as much as possible.

-Strategies to minimise inventory shrinkage
+Strategies to minimize inventory shrinkage